 Gene Schneider is inducted in the Cable Hall of Fame.

-Liberty Global and Discovery Communications become joint owners of All3Media, and acquires a 6.4% stake in ITV plc
+Liberty Global and Discovery Communications become joint owners of All3Media.
+Liberty Global acquires a 6.4% stake in ITV plc.

-Established LiLAC tracking shares, focussing on assets in Latin America and the Caribbean
+Established LiLAC tracking shares, focusing on assets in Latin America and the Caribbean.